Mohawk people: Marriage

 The Mohawk Nation people have a matrilineal kinship system, with descent and inheritance passed through the female line.
 Today, the marriage ceremony may follow that of the old tradition or incorporate newer elements, but is still used by many Mohawk Nation marrying couples.
 Some couples choose to marry in the European manner and the Longhouse manner, with the Longhouse ceremony usually held first.

+Language

+The Mohawk language or Kanien'kéha is a Northern Iroquoian language.
+Like many other Indigenous languages of the Americas, Mohawk is a polysynthetic language.
+Its orthography in the Latin script was standardized in 1993 at the Mohawk Language Standardization Conference.

+Governments

+Mohawk are organized into Tribes in the United States and First Nations Band governments in Canada: